DimitraKaitalidou/CodilitySolutions/README.md

 2. Arrays
    - CyclicRotation: Rotate an array to the right by a given number of steps
+   - OddOccurrencesInArray: Find value that occurs in odd number of elements

 3. Time Complexity
    - FrogJmp: Count minimal number of jumps from position X to Y